 Using what we now know to modernize elementary math instruction

-This article is the first of a five-part series on using what we know to modernize elementary math instruction.
+This article is the first of a five-part series on using what we know to modernize effective elementary math instruction.
+Our series consists of:

 If you’re reading this, I suspect you learned math the same way I did.
 That is, highly symbolic, void of much context and discussion between learners, and worse still, with a great focus on the procedures and skills rather than an understanding of the concepts.